Tuesday, December 3, 2024

 Palestine, Palestine

-It has been two years since the second Nakba began with the full scale invasion of Palestinian territory by Israel, what normality is possible in the vicinity of the current conflict, while we witness history tending to repeat itself - the haunting ghost of the past occupation still fresh in the memories of many Palestinians?
+It has been two years since another Nakba began with the full scale invasion of Palestinian territory by Israel, what normality is possible in the vicinity of the current conflict, while we witness history tending to repeat itself - the haunting ghost of the past occupation still fresh in the memories of many Palestinians?

 Are there any factual approaches to read through complex colonial histories, realities of the current occupation and ethnic cleansing without taking a side?